tgarr/vortex/README.md

 cluster embeddings stored in the format of /rag/emb/cluster[cluster_id]/[obj_id], e.g. /rag/emb/cluster1/0, /rag/emb/cluster2/0

-Note that because we use these keys as identifier to the embeddings object, if other put have the same prefix put to Cascade, it may cause unexpected behaviour ([TODO] sanity check this)
+Note that because we use these keys as identifier to the embeddings object, if accidentally put other objects with the same prefix put to Cascade, it could cause unexpected knn search result.

 - documents: stored in cascade as KV objects under /rag/doc object pool.
 Document objects' keys are in the format of /rag/doc/[cluster_id]-[emb_id]